 Pink Whoopsie Lamp available at This Link and elsewhere on the interwebs!

-OK, just disregard the obvious fact that you could never, ever, wear these things outside on the street or in the yard, or anywhere that there might be moisture or dirt of any kind — they totally rule!
+OK, just disregard the obvious fact that you could never, ever, wear these things outside on the street or in the yard — or anywhere that there might be moisture or dirt of any kind!
+The truth is, they totally rule!
 Want!

 Hello and welcome to Video Clip of The Week!
 This week’s featured video clip also qualifies 100% as a Pink Thing of the Day, because it is just so effing pink.
 Oh, the Pinkness.
 Their love of Pink aside, Night Club has a fascinating pedigree, being comprised of Keyboardist Mark Brooks (a co-director of Adult Swim’s Metalocalypse as well as videos by Slayer and Danzig, among others) and singer Emily Kavanaugh, whose dad is the keyboard player in the legendary Southside Johnny and the Asbury Jukes.